 Our and are what most people think about when they think about project managers:

 - Collaboration and teamwork

-Or, read about the technical program manager role, which is a viable career path for a project manager with the right technical skills.
+Interested in a more technical project manager job?
+Read about the technical program manager role, which is a viable career path for a project manager with the right technical skills.